-Motherland takes us into the heart of the planet’s busiest maternity hospital in one of the world’s poorest and most populous countries: The Philippines.
+An immersive look inside the world's busiest maternity hospital in The Philippines, one of the world's poorest and most populous countries.

 Filmmakers: Ramona Diaz